Nancy Adler: Daring to Care

 - Adler, N. J., & Hansen, H. (2012).
 Daring to Care Scholarship that Supports the Courage of Our Convictions.
 Journal of Management Inquiry, 21(2), 128-139.
 Available online...

 - Adler, N.; Harzing, A.W.
-(2009) When Knowledge Wins: Transcending the sense and nonsense of academic rankings, The Academy of Management Learning & Education, 8(1): 72-95.
-[Winner of the 2009 AMLE Outstanding article of the year award] Available online... - Publisher’s version
+(2009) When Knowledge Wins: Transcending the sense and nonsense of academic rankings, The Academy of Management Learning & Education, vol. 8, no. 1, pp. 72-95.
+Available online... - Publisher's version - Related blog post - Winner of the 2009 AMLE Outstanding article of the year award and the 2019 AMLE Decade Award, free download courtesy of AoM - ESI top 1% most Highly Cited Paper

 - Kawamura, K.M.; Eisler, R. (2013).
 Leadership: An interview with Nancy Adler, PhD, Cross Cultural Management: An International Journal, 20(2)